 • Millard County Satellite Offices; 71 S 200 W, Delta, Utah, open from 7:00 a.m. to 8:00 p.m. on Election Day.
 (Park in any available parking spot in front or on the side of the building.
 Enter through the main doors that face West.
 Head straight back through to the Courtroom, just follow the “Vote Arrows”.)

-All voters registered in Millard County may drop off their voted ballot, in the sealed envelope, at any of the two vote centers (listed above) during County, State or Federal elections and the 2021 Municipal Election, or at any of the drop box locations: https://millardcounty.gov/faq/drop-box/.
+All voters registered in Millard County may drop off their voted ballot, in the sealed envelope, at any of the two vote centers (listed above) during County, State or Federal elections or at any of the drop box locations: https://millardcounty.gov/faq/drop-box/.
+If a municipality contracts with the County to run its elections then these vote centers and the municipality’s drop box will be used for Municipal Elections, as well.

 Election staff will be present on Election Day and during Early Voting to assist voters who require special amenities, did not receive a ballot for whatever reason, missed the deadline to register to vote and/or have issues with their ballot, etc..